sfomuseum/swift-potrace/README.md

 ## Background

-This is a fork of the `Potrace` class from @pcolton 's [potrace](https://github.com/pcolton/potrace) iOS application that has been updated to use `CGMutablePath` rather than the iOS-specific `UIBezierPath` and to take as its input a CoreGraphics `CGImage` instance rather than rather bytes.
+This is a refactoring of the `Potrace` class from @pcolton 's [potrace](https://github.com/pcolton/potrace) iOS application that has been updated to use `CGMutablePath` rather than the iOS-specific `UIBezierPath` and to take as its input a CoreGraphics `CGImage` instance rather than rather bytes.

 ## Documentation